Silvenga/silvenga.com/src/notes/2024/bad-sony-screws.md

 ![Two black screws](/notes/2024/images/bad-screws.webp "These were so hard to photograph.")

-The one on the left is a M4 x 5mm PH3, pan-head.
+The one on the left is a M4 x 5mm PH3, pan-head (maybe 6mm, length doesn't matter that much).
 The right one is a M4 x 6mm PH3, flat-head, 45 degrees.